guptaNswati/holbertonschool-low_level_programming/0x1A-sorting_algorithms/README.md

 21. Big O #Hash tables
      * File: 21-O
 22. Shell sort #
-   Write a function that sorts an array of integers in ascending order using the
+   Write a function that sorts an array of integers in ascending order
      * File: 100-shell_sort.c
 23. Cocktail shaker sort #
-   Write a function that sorts a doubly linked list of integers in ascending ord Write in the file 101-O, the big O notations of the time complexity of the Co
+   Write a function that sorts a doubly linked list of integers in ascending order Write in the file 101-O, the big O notations of the time complexity of the Cocktail sort
      * File: 101-cocktail_sort_list.c, 101-O
 24. Counting sort #
-   Write a function that sorts an array of integers in ascending order using the Write in the file 102-O, the big O notations of the time complexity of the Co
+   Write a function that sorts an array of integers in ascending order Write in the file 102-O, the big O notations of the time complexity of the Counting sort
      * File: 102-counting_sort.c, 102-O
 25. Merge sort #
-   Write a function that sorts an array of integers in ascending order using the Write in the file 103-O, the big O notations of the time complexity of the Me
+   Write a function that sorts an array of integers in ascending order Write in the file 103-O, the big O notations of the time complexity of the Merge sort
      * File: 103-merge_sort.c, 103-O
 26. Heap sort #
-   Write a function that sorts an array of integers in ascending order using the Write in the file 104-O, the big O notations of the time complexity of the He
+   Write a function that sorts an array of integers in ascending order Write in the file 104-O, the big O notations of the time complexity of the Heap sort
      * File: 104-heap_sort.c, 104-O
 27. Radix sort #
-   Write a function that sorts an array of integers in ascending order using the Write in the file 105-O, the big O notations of the time complexity of the LS
+   Write a function that sorts an array of integers in ascending order Write in the file 105-O, the big O notations of the time complexity of the LS Radix sort
      * File: 105-radix_sort.c, 105-O
 28. Bitonic sort #
-   Write a function that sorts an array of integers in ascending order using the Write in the file 106-O, the big O notations of the time complexity of the Bi
+   Write a function that sorts an array of integers in ascending order Write in the file 106-O, the big O notations of the time complexity of the Bitonic sort
      * File: 106-bitonic_sort.c, 106-O
 29. Dealer #
    Write a function that sorts a deck of card.